Minds/policies/README.md

 It is licensed under the Creative Commons Attribution-ShareAlike 3.0 United States (CC BY-SA 3.0 US)

-Attribution-ShareAlike 3.0 United States (CC BY-SA 3.0 US)

 https://creativecommons.org/licenses/by-sa/3.0/us/

 This is a human-readable summary of (and not a substitute for) the license.

 This license is acceptable for Free Cultural Works.

 You are free to: